wazo-platform/wazo-doc/source/system/proxy.rst

 Proxy Configuration
 *******************

-If you use XiVO behind an HTTP proxy, you must do a couple of manipulations for it to work correctly.
+If you use Wazo behind an HTTP proxy, you must do a couple of manipulations for it to work correctly.